+Can you reduce water use?
 Estimate gallons saved per week by washing only full loads and/or using correct cycle and water level settings Other water conservation measures you can take:

 No matter the size of the load, dishwashers use 10.5-16 gallons of water to complete a full cycle, more if a pre-wash feature is selected.

 Multiply your total number of loads per week, counting partial loads as full ones, (A) times and average 14.5 gallons per load.

 A(loads per week)x(average gallons per week) = (total gallons per week) Can you reduce water use?